The Shandong Blog

 42 plants arrive after an arduous journey to their new home in Italy.

 August 12, 2021 - Nearly 2 months in Barberino di Mugello, Italy and life is good.
 It was a difficult journey for many of the plants.
 Twenty azaleas spent 2 whole weeks in boxes due to a shipping foul up in customs, but all are recovering and none died.
-Twenty two maples survived the trip in boxes or hidden in my suitcase and are loving their new climate.
+Twenty two maples survived the trip and are loving their new climate.

 Bottom - The first Flower God seedling that wouldn’t grow in Texas has finally started to grow and even though it now has much larger leaves, they are still very small.
 5 more new 3rd generations seedlings are here also.
 All in all an expensive but worthy project.